-The company spokesperson, Misty Matthews, says this could be particularly useful for ride-share or carpooling services.
+The company spokesperson, Misty Matthews, says this could be particularly useful for ride-share services or carpooling.
 Each passenger can choose what to listen to.
-Or it might come in handy if the kids in the back want to hear different music than their parents.
+Or it might come in handy if the kids in the back want to listen to different music than the parents.

 Many more cars of the future will get comforts like leather seats, heated and cooled seats and even optional massage functions.